 The different important stages of a sales funnel

 Like a sales pipeline, a sales funnel, too, has different stages.
 And again, these are not hard and fast and can be modified based on your business needs.

 - Awareness: This is about getting the prospect to explore your company and offerings.
 The awareness stage is when the prospect comes across you for the first time - via any channel, like social media, newspaper, or other sources.
-At this stage of the funnel, they are just trying to know you and explore whether or not you solve their problems.
+At this stage of the sales funnel, they are just trying to know you and explore whether or not you solve their problems.